lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 Checklist for the DM Admin
 ==========================

-Here's what the DM admin does:
+Here's what the awesome DM admin does:

 #.
 After the onboarding form is received, send a welcome email to the hire with bullet points about the travel profile, Google calendar access, ContactDB info, and other miscellaneous project into.
 CC this to the supervisor.